 While these tours are excellent during summer, they are available year-round.
 Not only do you get to stroll among the vines, but you’ll see up-close how they’re pruned and what the different varietals look like.

-When you visit one of the six participating wineries, stop in the tasting room to pick up a detailed walking-tour guide to the vineyard.
+When you visit one of the seven participating wineries, stop in the tasting room to pick up a detailed walking-tour guide to the vineyard.
 The trails are no more than a mile long and relatively easy to walk, and oints of interest will be clearly marked along the route.

 If you feel like it — there’s no obligation — you can stop in the tasting room after your walk and sample wines made from the vineyards you’ve just seen.
 Keep in mind that the tour is free, but there may be wine tasting fees.

 From south to north, the seven participating wineries are:

 1. Schug Carneros Estate Winery (Carneros): On a hilltop at the intersection of four viticultural regions, discover this diverse property by walking through estate-grown Pinot Noir and Chardonnay.
 Also learn about the Carneros wine region’s influence of wine, water, and terroir while admiring the gorgeous views of rolling hills and the San Pablo Bay.

 2. Matanzas Creek Winery (Bennett Valley): Revel in the diverse views of the estate and learn about the harmonious relationship between winegrower and winemaker.
 Walk among the famous garden featuring hundreds of beautiful lavender flowers.

 3. St. Francis Winery & Vineyards (Sonoma Valley): See sustainable vineyard practices in action, from wind machines to a weather monitoring station.
 At the end of the vineyard adventure, admire St. Francis’ two-acre organic garden, where Executive Chef Bryan Jones picks fresh vegetables and herbs daily.